1. Debunking some myths, and re-learning some basic facts:

 e.
 For single parents, schedule regular "me time" without kids every day.

 f.
-Single parents should also take time for themselves, dating, shopping alone or with a friend, adult activities, etc.
+All parents should take time for themselves, dating, shopping alone or with a friend, adult activities, etc.

 g.
 It's never "your kid" or "my kid" - always "our" kid.
 Even if you're divorced.